-Today’s topic was furnished by my Dear One, who responded to my musing out loud–talking to myself, in elderspeak–with jack rabbit reflex: ’60’s Love.
+Today’s topic was furnished by my Dear One, who responded to my musing out loud–asking myself, in elderspeak–with jack rabbit reflex: ’60’s Love.
 Did you mean, ahem, relations between people in their sixties?
 No, no, the 1960’s!
 Love in the hippie days!

-Now that I know my imagination will be filled with young peoples’ bodies this morning instead of the alternative, let’s begin.
+Now that I know my working imagination will be engaged with young people’s’ bodies this morning instead of the alternative, let’s begin.

 And start with a downer if prurient thoughts were aroused.
 We’ll be discussing platonic love, agape love, the John Lennon all you need is love kind of love.
 The ridiculously simple-minded meme that held force for a brief few years, which said we really could remake an angry world by individual acts of kindness.
 If we could just, as a culture, learn to capitalize Love.

 I say we and mean it literally, that is historically.
 I was a full fledged hippie, hair, beard and bear claw necklace.
 Of course, every hippie disavowed being a hippie.
 I remember vividly–okay, dimly–when the first Time magazine came out with a story about the Hippies on the cover, calling it, us, a sub-culture.
 No teenager anywhere, ever, has read something like that without issuing howls of derision.
 We didn’t know what being a “sub-culture” meant, necessarily, but we knew if Time magazine said it, it was bogus, slanted and yesterday’s news.

 [NW: And here, in place of any of the false starts I’ve written, with ever increasing crappiness, trying to find a transitional thread to this next point, I’m inserting a Narrators Wormhole (NW).
 If you’d like to participate, you can pretend there are attention gripping paragraphs about the social structure.of the 1960’s preceding the following]